-Our San Diego elder abuse lawyers feel that it is important for all nursing home residents to understand their legal rights.
+Our law firm feels that it is important for all nursing home residents to understand their legal rights.
 Under California law, all nursing home residents are entitled to certain specified rights.
 These rights must be provided to each and every resident at the time of admission in the form of a written policy entitled “Nursing Home Resident’s Bill of Rights.”
 This policy affords residents of nursing homes the right to:

 - Privacy, dignity, and respect

 - Plan their own medical care and treatment